 Mooring Assignment Procedures

 New applications, and transfers, are date stamped and entered into “the registers” in chronological order.
 All mooring assignments are made accordingly.
-“The registers” are public documents and can be viewed during office hours in the Marine Department office: Monday – Friday 8:30 a.m. – 4:30 p.m.
-Assignments are made after March 1st of each year.
+“The registers” are public documents and can be viewed during office hours in the Marine Department office: Monday – Friday 8:30 a.m. – 4:00 p.m.
 Assignments are made in the following sequence: 1.)
 Outsized boaters; 2.)
 Transfers in the same harbor; 3.)
 Transfers from other harbors; and 4.)New applicants.
 For a complete description of the assignment process, please read the Rules and Regulations.

 Lake Michigan is a precious resource held in public trust.
 Boaters are required to have sanitation systems incapable of overboard discharge.
 Federal and local laws make it illegal to dump plastic or other trash anywhere in navigable waters such as Lake Michigan.
 Boaters are urged to recycle wastes such as aluminum, glass, plastic and engine oil at facilities provided in each harbor.
 Pumpout stations for sewage are provided free of charge in all harbors.
 Under no circumstances can they be used for pumping oil, fuel, or bilge wastes.
 Heavy fines and/or revocation of permit will ensue for environmental violations.

 Upon written request of withdrawal, application fees will be refunded less a $50 processing charge.
 The $40 fee for Transfer Requests and $30 fee for Change Forms is non-refundable.
-If a mooring assignment is accepted, mooring fees are refundable as follows: Full refund until May 15, half refund until July 15, no refund after July 15.
+If a mooring assignment is accepted, mooring fees are refundable as follows: Full refund until March 1st, 80% refund until May 1st and half refund until July 1st, no refund after July 1st.

 Parking and Monroe Harbor Tender Passes